ernw/AndroTickler/README.md

 How to use it
 =============
 1) Build tool from code
-2) Make sure AndroTickler.jar is in the same directory as Tickler_lib directory and Tickler.conf file
+2) Move AndroTickler.jar is to the same directory as Tickler_lib directory and Tickler.conf file (automatically created in build/libs)
 3) Connect your Android device with the application-to-test installed on